 While there is no shortage of things to explore in London, there is a lot more to the United Kingdom than its capital.
 The Syracuse London staff organise day trips around the UK at least once a month, visiting well-known British cities.
 These are an excellent opportunity for students to go further afield with their coursemates, and everyone is encouraged to submit a written or multimedia reflection on the trip.

 Sign-ups for these trips happen during the semester.
-Current semester students should keep an eye on their emails and contact firstname.lastname@example.org with any questions.
+Current semester students should keep an eye on the sign-up page with the password provided in their emails.

-If you would like to travel to Cambridge on Friday 12th October, keep an eye on your Syracuse email account: Registration will open on Tuesday 2nd October, and spaces will be allocated on a first-come, first-served basis!
+If you would like to travel to Oxford on Friday 11th October, keep an eye on your Syracuse email account: Registration will open on Tuesday 1st October, and spaces will be allocated on a first-come, first-served basis!
 This trip will lend itself to an Art, Architecture & Heritage reflection to earn a stamp in your London Passport.

 In 2015, Bristol was named a ‘European Green Capital’, recognising its commitment to urban sustainability.
 The city’s origins are tied to its ports, with a lot of economic trade and industry.
 Today, it builds on its maritime history through a cultural hub called the Harbourside.
 Ferry boats, a ‘poo toilet’, and some of the greenest urban areas in England make Bristol a beautiful and fascinating day out, no matter the weather.